Arizona Course Applicability System (AZCAS)

 Major Code: Numeric code assigned to occupational and academic programs for reporting purposes.

-Program Award: Type of program award offered: Associate in Applied Science (AAS), Certificate of Completion (CCL), Associate in Arts (AA), Associate in Business (ABUS), Associate in General Studies (AGS), Associate in Science (AS), Arizona General Education Curriculum (AGEC), Associate in Transfer Partnership (ATP) and Academic Certificate (AC).
+Program Award: Type of program award offered: Associate in Applied Science (AAS), Certificate of Completion (CCL), Associate in Arts (AA), Associate in Business (ABUS), Associate in General Studies (AGS), Associate in Science (AS), Arizona General Education Curriculum (AGEC), and Academic Certificate (AC).

 Department Division: The academic department or division at the institution offering the program.